Ready to swap your traditional winter beverages for nutritious winter drinks?

 Is there really anything better than snuggling up with a warm cup of your favorite winter beverage?
 Toasty drinks seem to get us through the cold months and are a great finisher to a meal or snack.
-But, be careful, popular winter drinks are often loaded with added sugar and calories.
+But, be careful, popular nutritious winter drinks are hard to come by, our usual favorites are often loaded with added sugar and calories.

 What if you could enjoy a flavorful warm beverage without all the extra stuff?
 Keep it light this winter by switching out high sugar beverages with the winter drink recipes listed below.
 They might even help you avoid your yearly winter sickness!

 The rich, spicy-sweet flavors of chai can easily be defined as holiday spirit in a cup.
-Cinnamon, nutmeg, cardamom and ginger come together in perfect harmony to create a flavor that cleanses the plattee and satisfies your sweet tooth.
-Add a dash of maple syrup and you have a chai latte that will top any cafe’s premade chai tea mixture.
+Cinnamon, nutmeg, cardamom and ginger come together in perfect harmony to create a flavor that cleanses the palate and satisfies your sweet tooth.
+Add a dash of maple syrup and you have a chai latte that will top any cafe’s pre-made chai tea mixture.

 - 2 cups unsweetened almond milk

 - 1 Tbsp maple syrup

 - Dash of cardamom